Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Hyperconfusion and Entropy

 \begin{defn} Given a set $\Omega$ (the \emph{sample space}), a \emph{confusion hypergraph} (or \emph{hyperconfusion} in short) over $\Omega$ is a nonempty set $\mathsf{X}\subseteq2^{\Omega}$ that is downward closed, i.e., if $A\in\mathsf{X}$, then for every $B\subseteq A$, we also have $B\in\mathsf{X}$.
 The set of hyperconfusions over $\Omega$ is\footnote{We remark that $\mathrm{Hyps}(\Omega)\cup\{\emptyset\}$ gives an Alexandrov topology over $2^{\Omega}$ where the closed sets are $\mathrm{Hyps}(\Omega)\cup\{\emptyset\}$, and the closure operation is the downward closure $\mathrm{cl}(\mathsf{X}):=\bigcup_{A\in\mathsf{X}}2^{A}$.
 We will see in Section \ref{subsec:logic_coding} that $\mathrm{Hyps}(\Omega)$ is isomorphic to the dual Heyting algebra of the Medvedev frame \cite{medvedev1962finiteEN}.
 We also remark that \cite{stell2015symmetric} studied a Heyting algebra of sub-hypergraphs under a different definition.}

 For a hyperconfusion $\mathsf{X}$, its \emph{support} is

 \end{defn} {}

-Note that $\mathrm{supp}(\mathsf{X})$ is not required to be $\Omega$, i.e., singleton sets are not always confusable.
 The conventional notion of information is a partition of $\Omega$, which can be regarded as a hyperconfusion where the confusable sets are sets that are contained within one part in the partition.
 This is captured by the following definition of ordinary information.

 {}

 \begin{defn} Given a hyperconfusion $\mathsf{X}$ over $\Omega$, we say that $\mathsf{X}$ is an \emph{ordinary information} if it can be written as $\mathsf{X}=\bigcup_{A\in\mathcal{S}}2^{A}$, where $\mathcal{S}\subseteq2^{\Omega}$ is a nonempty collection of disjoint subsets of $\Omega$.
 Write $\mathrm{OIs}(\Omega)$ for the set of all ordinary informations over $\Omega$.
 Given a function $f:\Omega\to\Omega'$, the \emph{ordinary information induced by} $f$ is